Croatia Coastal Cruise

 You’ll have a transfer provided to you from the center of the inner harbor to the ship in Trogir, or you can make your way there by Uber.
 The transfer is likely to be scheduled for 1:00 PM, and will be confirmed as we get closer to the event.
 Cost to transfer on your own is estimated to be $40 per car or $70 for a van.

-You’ll want to arrive in Split (SPU), which is just about 20 minutes from the ship pier in the town of Trogir.
+You’ll want to arrive in Dubrovnik (DBV), which is just about 30 minutes by car from the departure pier.
+On the return, you will depart from Split (SPU), which is just 20 minutes from the pier in the town of Trogir.
 The city of Split is very close to the international airport.
-If you are coming early (recommended) of just flying in to join the ship, Split is your airport.
+If you are staying over in Split (recommended) or just flying home right after the sailing, Split is your airport.
 The ship departs for the week on Saturday, September 11th, so you’ll need to depart the USA the day before.

-Your departure city will be Dubrovnik (DBV), departing for home on the 18th unless you are staying over on your own or joining the second tour in Prague.
+Your departure city will be Split (SPU), departing for home on the 18th unless you are staying over on your own or joining the second tour in Prague.
 In this case, your return flight will depart from Munich (MUC) on September 28th.

 As you search for flights, I recommend using Kayak.com and Google Flights to determine which airlines have competitive fares and reasonable schedules.
 Use these tools to search, but purchase your ticket directly from the carrier to avoid issues down the line.